 Laohapitakworn S, Kusakunniran W, Chatdokmaiprai C. Grabcut Algorithm: A New Assessment of Burn Wound Area from Digital Images.
-J Med Assoc Thai 2021;104 (Suppl.5): S21-6
+J Med Assoc Thai 2021;104 (Suppl5): S21-6 doi.org/10.35755/jmedassocthai.2021.S05.00065 emergency department and referred cases(7-10).
+Overestimation of the burn area contributes to excessive fluid intake causing complications such as pulmonary edema and compartment syndrome, while underestimation of the burn area provokes circulatory collapse and further end-organ failure(11-13).

-Classical 2D diagrams have been used to assess the proportion of TBSA of burns, including the Rule of Nines $^{(14,15)}\,$ and Lund and Browder chart(16).
+Classical 2D diagrams have been used to assess the proportion of TBSA of burns, including the Rule of $Nines^{\left(14,15\right)}$ and Lund and Browder chart(16).
 According to the Rule of Nines, the body is divided into parts depicting 9% TBSA for head and neck, 9% TBSA for each upper extremity, 18% TBSA for anterior trunk, 18% TBSA for posterior trunk, 18% TBSA for each lower extremity, and 1% for genitalia.
 It is inaccurate for children, and should be used in adults only.
-Although this method simplifies the assessment of the burn wounds, variation in the estimates and overestimation are frequently encountered, which fundamentally leads to overresuscitation(15,17,18).
+Although this method simplifies the assessment of the burn wounds, variation in the estimates and overestimation are frequently encountered, which fundamentally leads to overresuscitation^(15,17,18).
 Lund and Browder diagram, on the other hand, gives more details on surface areas of each body part, and is applicable to adults and children.
 This method has been widely used as a standard calculation of %TBSA in burn units worldwide(19).
 However, estimation of burn size by exploiting 2D diagrams is at risk of miscalculation in the process of transferring observation to the diagram.
 This human error is further emphasized in large and scattered burn wounds, and thus leads to improper resuscitation^(18,20,21).
-Software systems have been developed to aid %TBSA calculation including 2D^(22,23) and 3D designs(24-26).
+Software systems have been developed to aid %TBSA calculation including $2D^{(22,23)}$ and 3D designs(24-26).
 Since these approaches still rely on physician's observation, human error may occur during burn area assessment.

 Recently, digital images have been used as a part of medical record and specialist consultation.
-Although burn wound areas can be roughly estimated from the photographs (23,27,28), effective and user-friendly software products are still underdeveloped.
-A computer program which utilizes 3D mapping from photographs of burned patients was invented to avoid subjective assessment of wound areas (29).
+Although burn wound areas can be roughly estimated from the photographs^(23,27,28), effective and user-friendly software products are still underdeveloped.
+A computer program which utilizes 3D mapping from photographs of burned patients was invented to avoid subjective assessment of wound areas(29).
 Nevertheless, this still employs complicated software and requires user's experience to achieve accurate and precise results.